makhgal-ganbold/NSO1212/cran-comments.md

 ## Downstream dependencies

-There are currently no downstream dependencies for this package when we checked with the function devtools::revdep().
+There were no downstream dependencies for this package when we checked with the function devtools::revdep() just before.